CNBC Daily Open: Trump clashes on foreign policy, wields economic threat

 Trump-Zelenskyy clash

 Ukrainian President Volodymyr Zelenskyy left the White House on Friday afternoon without a deal with the U.S, following a televised explosive clash with U.S. President Donald Trump in the Oval Office.
 Trump found the tone and body language of Zelenskyy objectionable, the White House told CNBC.
 But Zelenskyy said he doesn't owe Trump an apology, in response to a question from a Fox News anchor.
-"This kind of spat is not good for both sides," he said.
-After Zelenskyy's dramatic clash with Trump and Vice President JD Vance in the U.S., Zelenskyy received a warm welcome from British Prime Minister Keir Starmer before a summit with European leaders.
+After that diplomatic fiasco, Zelenskyy was welcomed warmly by British Prime Minister Keir Starmer, while Vice President JD Vance faced protestors during a ski trip in Vermont, U.S.

 Bessent urges Canada to follow suit on China tariffs

 U.S. Treasury Secretary Scott Bessent said in a Bloomberg interview on Friday that Mexico proposed to match the Trump administration's tariffs on China, and urged Canada to follow suit.
 China's Ministry of Commerce said Friday that it "firmly opposes" Trump's move and vowed retaliation, if necessary.
 On Sunday, Bessent said tariffs are unlikely to raise inflation partly because China will "eat any tariffs."
-Separately, Warren Buffett, in a new documentary, described tariffs as "a tax on goods."
+Separately, Warren Buffett, in a new documentary, described tariffs as "a tax on goods" and "an act of war, to some degree."

 Money Report